This publication will provide detailed information on the preparation and content of the Ecommerce Website Terms and Conditions.

 - The main characteristics of the offered goods or service;

 - The final price of the goods or services, including all taxes and charges on their transportation to the consumer.
 Where because of the nature of the goods and services, the price cannot be reasonably calculated beforehand, the owner of the website shall provide the method of calculating to the consumer;

 - The term of the agreement, where applicable, or where the agreement is a permanent agreement or provides for an automatic renewal clause – the conditions for its termination;

 - The minimum period of time for which the consumer has agreement obligations where applicable.

-The information above should be available to the consumers in a clear and obvious manner in a close proximity to the button through which users make their orders.
+The information above should be available to the consumers in a clear and obvious manner in close proximity to the button through which users make their orders.
 The trader is obliged to ensure that when the user makes his order, he exclusively confirms that the order implies an obligation for payment on his part.
 If the execution of an order involves the activation of a button or similar function, only the words “order with an obligation for payment” or any other unambiguous wording indicating that the execution of the order shall be clearly displayed on the button or such function, from which it becomes clear that the execution of an order entails a payment obligation on the part of the consumer.

 II.
 Content of the Ecommerce Website Terms and Conditions

 In this part of the publication it will be described what shall a detailed Ecommerce Website Terms and Conditions contain.